pxslip/db-studio/docs/reference/authentication.md

 # Authentication

 > All data within the platform is private by default.
 The
-> [public role](/configuration/users-roles-permissions#configure-permissions) can be configured to expose data without
+> [public role](/app/users-roles-permissions#configure-permissions) can be configured to expose data without
 > authentication, or you can pass an access token to the API to access private data.

 ---

 ## Access Tokens

-There are two types of tokens that can be used to authenticate within Directus.
+There are two types of tokens that can be used to authenticate within d9.

 **Temporary Token (JWT)** are returned by the [login](#login) endpoint/mutation.
 These tokens have a relatively short expiration time, and are thus the most secure option to use.
 The tokens are returned with a `refresh_token` that can be